‘Reaching higher than I dreamed, becoming the person that I want to be,

 Could you be our next Dreamcatcher?
 If you can spare half an hour to inspire our pupils, we would love to hear from you! (email@example.com)

-We've been greatly inspired this year by former St Luke's pupils who have gone on to university.
+We've been greatly inspired by former St Luke's pupils who have gone on to university.
 Three of them received grants from the St Luke's Trust to help with their studies, a unique opportunity for our children.

 Simon Edekere is studying Psychology at Middlesex University.
 He urged pupils to "cherish your time at primary school!
 You're making memories for life."

 Simon's younger brother Leo Edekere is studying Law at City University.
 Like Simon he is working part-time while pursuing his studies.
 "A job really helps you develop independence and different skills."

 Sonia Chadni told us that visiting Slaughter and May when she was at our school inspired her to become a lawyer.
 She is now in her final year in Law at Brunel University.

 "If you've gone to this school you can apply for a grant from the St Luke's Trust to help you through university.
 That's been amazing: without that help I might not have got such good grades."